watchDOGGGG/RPC-Crypto-Price-Server/README.md

-# Hyperswarm DHT & RPC Server
+# Hyperswarm DHT & RPC Crypto Price Server

 ## Overview

 This project implements a **decentralized server** using **Hyperswarm, HyperDHT, and Hyperbee** to fetch and store cryptocurrency price data.
-The system allows clients to connect via **DHT and Hyperswarm** to request the latest and historical prices.
+The system allows clients to connect via **DHT and Hyperswarm RPC** to request the latest and historical prices.

 ## Features Implemented